 Dementia Friendly Communities

-We have made the commitment to being a dementia friendly community which is defined as “inclusive suburbs or towns where people living with dementia are able to continue living the life they choose.”
+We have made the commitment to being a dementia friendly community which is defined by Dementia Australia as “inclusive suburbs or towns where people living with dementia are able to continue living the life they choose.”
 You can read more about dementia friendly communities and find out what you can do by going to the Dementia Australia website.

 Dementia is not a normal part of ageing.
 It is the fastest growing disability in Australia, currently affecting more than half a million Australians, with that number set to double in the next 25 years.
 However, many people continue to live active and rich lives after diagnosis.
 As a community we have a role in supporting people with dementia to live and age well.

 We employ an Ageing Well Officer to progress the aims of making the Shire dementia friendly.
 This includes organising regular staff and volunteer training and community awareness raising events.
 In 2021 the Indigo Community Dementia Alliance was formed to further progress the aims of being dementia friendly.
 Local Police, Ambulance, health services, carer groups, universities, Neighbourhood Houses and Senior Citizen Clubs are represented in the Alliance.

 If you would like more information on what you or your business, service or group can do to become dementia friendly please contact the Ageing Well Officer on 1300 365 003.